-It was the sustainable mission of LUC8K, a creator of high quality handcrafted bespoke leather and weekender bags and accessories that attracted Delaney to the brand and its founder, Karen Olivo.
+The sustainable mission of LUC8K, a creator of high-quality handcrafted bespoke leather and weekender bags and accessories, attracted Delaney to the brand and its founder, Karen Olivo.

 Delaney shares his ambassador role with Sophie, a 15-foot giraffe who travels the world with LUC8K leather goods and spreads the word of making sustainable choices in one’s life.
 He says while they both share a commitment to sustainability, Sophie has many characteristics that he doesn’t possess.

 “Sophie is female, long-legged, elegant, and beautiful,” he said.
 “But we do love leather bags!”

 Wildlife Photographer of the Year 2017 and a Sustainable Life

 With his dedication toward living a sustainable life, his choices of products are important.
 His decision to be a spokesman for LUC8K is proof of this.
 He chose FujiFilm for the same reasons.